Azhar-Imran/Azhar-Imran/README.md

-I'm Azhar Imran :)
+-I'm Azhar Imran :)
-New to coding in python
+-New to coding in python
-Qatar/Srilanka
+-Qatar/Srilanka
-not sure what else to put here ngl
+-not sure what else to put here ngl

 <!---
 Azhar-Imran/Azhar-Imran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.